zachvalenta/jvns.ca/source/_posts/2016-09-19-getting-things-done.markdown

 I’m still not sure if this is useful but -- sometimes I find it super useful to have an arbitrary deadline for a task, especially a big one.
 Like "You should be done with this in 6 weeks".
 I don’t want it to be like "... or else you’ll be fired", but I think deadlines are helpful to see when something’s growing in scope uncontrollably or is taking a lot longer than you thought.
 Then maybe I can cut features!

-### Be organized enough

-Being organized is like -- using the issue

 ### Believe in yourself

 This is very feelings-y but it is pretty useful for me to believe that I can actually do the thing I’m setting out to do.
 That’s all.
 Often when I try to do a thing it turns out that I can do it, so this is basically reasonable.